Parliament Hill cat colony

-The Parliament Hill cat colony was a clowder of stray cats living on Parliament Hill in Ottawa, Ontario, Canada, in a cat sanctuary set aside for them.
+The Parliament Hill cat colony was a group of stray cats living on Parliament Hill in Ottawa, Ontario, Canada, in a cat sanctuary set aside for them.
 The care of the cats and maintenance of the sanctuary was carried out by volunteers, and the effort was funded by donations.
 The colony was closed in January 2013 after the remaining cats were adopted into homes.

 History

 Cats were brought into Parliament in 1924 to deal with a "mild plague of rats and mice in the basement of the then brand-new Centre Block."
 The numbers of rodents soon fell, but when the unneutered cats began to multiply, they were banished to the outdoors in the same year.
 Cats were employed in the Parliament Building to control the rodent population until 1955 when they were replaced by chemicals.

 Mrs. Mabbs was one of several char ladies (cleaners) who brought bags of food for the cats and birds as early as the 1930s.
 Groundskeepers also fed the cats at various locations on the grounds until 1970, when Irène Desormeaux began feeding the cats at the location where the colony became established.
 She was joined by René Chartrand (born in 1921 in Hull, Quebec) in the mid-1980s, who took over when Desormeaux died in 1987.

 In 1997, other volunteers joined to help Chartrand in the effort, including Brian Caines.
 In 2003, Klaus Gerken joined the team, and along with Caines, organized a team of other volunteers.
 That same year, Chartrand received the Heroes for Animals Award from the Humane Society of Canada "recognizing Rene's lifetime achievement in caring for animals" over sixteen years at the cat sanctuary.
 One of his contributions was the construction of shelters in the colony.

 Gerken began to document the activities at the cat sanctuary on a blog in 2005, where he kept a list of resident cats and drop-offs.
 Chartrand retired from the sanctuary for health reasons in 2008 and died on December 7, 2014.